paolomaccallini-hub/CompareME/README.md

 ### General properties of disease modules

 Each disease network has been analysed in terms of its main network properties and compared with 1,000 random diseases of the same size, used to build the null distributions.
 Empirical one-tailed p-values have been used to test for significance, then a Benjamini-Hochberg correction was applied (Table 5).
 In particular, we used upper-tail p-values for all the variables but Mean Shortest Distance, in which case we used a lower-tailed p-value.
 Table 5 is available in CSV format in [Modules_analysis.csv](Modules/Modules_analysis.csv).
+We note that most diseases have a largest component significantly bigger than the corresponding null.
+But this is not true for ME/CFS, along with Bipolar Disorder, Hypertension, PTSD, and Sleep Disorder.
+Also, ME/CFS does not show a mean shortest distance smaller than what is expected by chance, even though its genes display a significantly higher mean degree, mean strength, and mean relative strength than what is seen in random diseases.

 | Disease | Vertices | Size | Size_% | p-val | Short_Dist | p-val | Degree | p-val | Strength | p-val | Rel_Strength | p-val |
 |---|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|